Teach in China

 Q: Does the program help/arrange for work permits/visas?
 Are visa fees and the medical examination cost covered by the program fee?

-We handle all the employment authorization and visa paper work for our teachers before departure to China.
-The program fee does not cover visa fee, which is $130 in 2008, and the medical examination cost, which is around $80 if done in China.
-About 70% of our Chinese host schools reimburse our teachers for their visa fee and medical examination cost if the medical exam is done in China.
+A: We handle all the employment authorization and visa paper work for our teachers before departure to China.
+The program fee does not include the visa fee, which is $140 in 2016 charged by the Chinese Embassy.
+About 90% of our Chinese host schools reimburse our teachers for their visa fee and medical examination cost if the medical exam is done in China.
+Return to Question Index

 Q: Could you tell me more about the "free medical care?"
 Who provides it, what does it cover and how is it administered?

-Foreign teachers usually have the same medical insurance or health care policy as the Chinese faculty does.
+A: The Chinese host school usually purchase health insurance for their foreign teachers or provide health care policy as the Chinese faculty does.
 The policy varies from school to school.
-Normally the individual pays 20% of the medical bills and the school/insurance pays 80% of the medical bills.
+Normally the individual pays 10%-20 of the medical bills and the school/insurance pays 80-90% of the medical bills.
+Many Chinese schools have their own medical clinic on campus where foreign teachers can get treatment for free for minor health problems.
+Return to Question Index

 Q: The website says that a round trip airfare is included as a benefit.
 Is a round trip plane ticket from the United States to China covered by the program costs or by the Chinese institution?
 Do most teachers receive round trip?

-The Chinese host schools pay for the airfare.
-Very few schools pay for airfare upfront.
-The majority of the schools may pay a flat fee between $1000 - $1300 or reimburse your actual cost of the airfare when you complete your 10-month teaching contract.
+A: The Chinese host schools pay for the airfare.
+A few schools pay for airfare upfront.
+The majority of the schools may pay a flat fee between $1300 – $1600 USD or reimburse your actual cost of the economic class airfare when you complete your 10-month teaching contract.
+Return to Question Index

 Q: Are there limits on the amount of Yuan that can be converted to dollars per month?
 Is there a limit to the amount that can be taken out of the country?

-Usually at least 70% of the monthly salary can be changed to $US by policy.
+A: Usually at least 70% of the monthly salary can be changed to $US by policy.
 There is no limit to the amount that can be taken out of the country if the earnings are from legal jobs.
+Return to Question Index

 Q: What are the average monthly expenses for an English teacher?
 Will I be able to save money to do some light traveling.

-A: The average monthly expense is about 2500 yuan.
-It varies from city to city.
-Most of our teachers can save enough from their salary to do some travel during the school break and holidays.
+A: The average monthly expense varies from city to city.
+Most of our teachers can save enough from their salary to do some travel in and outside of the country during the school break and holidays.
 You are able to live comfortably on the salary as your host school provides free accommodations to you.
-Your major expenses will only include food, daily necessities and of course entertainment.
+Your major expenses will only include food (some host schools also provide free meals during work days), daily necessities, local transportation and holiday travels.
+Many of our teachers have paid off their education loans in a year or two with their bill free savings earned from their teaching position in China.
+Return to Question Index

 Q: Is it possible to be accepted for Spring placement and miss the August Orientation in Shanghai?

-A: Only those applicants with TOESL training and living experience in China are accepted for the spring/February placement without being required to attend the orientation program.
-This is for the particpant's benefit as experience has shown us that without prior experience, this acclamation process is critical to the participant's success in making the cultural transition.
-Spring placement is limited and can not be guaranteed.
-If the spring placement is not available, the participant will be placed for the following fall placement with the full program fee..
+A: Only those applicants with TOESL/TEFL training or teaching license or with living experience in China are accepted for the spring/February placement without being required to attend the orientation program.
+This is for the participant’s benefit as experience has shown us that without prior teaching and living in China experience, this acclamation process is critical to the participant’s success in making the cultural transition.
+Spring placement is limited and is usually with 3-semester teaching contract instead of 2-semester contract.
+Return to Question Index

 Q: Can the on-line TEFL training and the certificate be used upon my return to the United States for teaching purposes in the public school system?

-A: The certificate you will receive upon completion of the on-line TEFL training program is a "Teach in China TEFL Certificate".
-It can be helpful for ESL and other teaching jobs, but it's not the TEFL certificate required for the U.S. public school system.
+A: The certificate you will receive upon completion of the on-line TEFL training program is a “Teach in China TEFL Certificate”.
+It can be helpful for ESL and other teaching jobs.
+Return to Question Index

 Q: How much teaching experience do I need?
 I have only had some tutoring experience.